oktetlabs/test-environment/doc/sphinx/pages/group_te_lib_rpc_tapi.rst

 Support RPC call on Test Engine side
 ------------------------------------

 First thing in supporting an RPC call is to define necessary data structures in include/tarpc.x.m4 file.
-According to the prototype of :cref:`rcf_rpc_call() <rcf_rpc_call>` function we can see that to issue RPC we need to pass the following information:
+According to the prototype of :cref:`rcf_rpc_call` function we can see that to issue RPC we need to pass the following information:

 * RPC name;